KimiaJM/peligrosidad-rmc-pamplona/README.md

 This will build the project and serve it locally.
 Open your browser and navigate to `http://localhost:8080` to view the interactive map.

 ### Using the SITNA API
 The SITNA API is included in this project and is used to render the map in the `index.html` file.
 The map will be displayed in the div element with the id "mapa".

 ### Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+If you would like to contribute to this project, please contact the author.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.